ericclack/python-text-adventure/doc/part3.rst

 Verbs and nouns
 ---------------

 Each command will be a *verb* followed by a *noun*.
-Let's explore in the REPL on the right side of your screen.
+Let's explore in the console on the right side of your screen.
 Add these lines one at a time -- don't enter the lines that start with a hash (#).

 .. code:: python